 Employment and Economic Outlook

-The employment outlook for optometrists is very good; the U.S. Bureau of Labor Statistics (BLS), www.bls.gov, is projecting that employment in the field will grow 27% from 2014-2024.
-The median annual earnings for optometrists in May 2015 were $103,900.
+The employment outlook for optometrists is very good; the U.S. Bureau of Labor Statistics (BLS), www.bls.gov, is projecting that employment in the field will grow 18% from 2016-2026.
+The median annual salary for optometrists as of May 2017 was $110,300.

 Alternate Career Options

 Other careers to consider in the healthcare field include:

 Some enter this profession with a high school diploma and learn while on the job, although others earn associate's degrees or certificates in postsecondary institutions.
 Dispensing opticians fit customers with contact lenses and eyeglasses.
 The BLS reported an annual median income of $36,250 in 2017 for dispensing opticians, and it predicted much faster-than-average job growth of 15% from 2016 through 2026.